H3X638/HackTheBox/ready.md

 ## Foothold

-I found that getting user was a fun learning experience.
-It reinforced various skills that I've used on previous boxes.
-I started off by navigating to the website that directed me to a login site, before beginning my research I fired up burp to see if I could just bypass the login page.
-But the site was not vulnerable to this.
-After some research, I found a public exploit for gitlab, after examing the code to gain a better understanding of the exploit.
-I created a new user and used burp to grab the cookie and authtoken from that session since it was needed in the exploit.
-In the photos, my ports will be different because I tried this exploit multiple times and took screenshots at different points, apologies.
+Obtaining user access proved to be an enjoyable learning experience, reinforcing various skills acquired from previous boxes.
+I initiated the process by navigating to the website, which redirected me to a login page.
+In an attempt to expedite the process, I fired up Burp to check for potential login page bypass vulnerabilities, but the site proved resilient.

+After conducting research, I stumbled upon a public exploit for GitLab.
+Upon closer examination of the code to gain a comprehensive understanding, I created a new user.
+Using Burp, I captured the cookie and auth token from this session, as they were essential for the exploit.
+Please note that the port numbers may differ in the screenshots due to multiple attempts at the exploit.
+Apologies for any confusion.

 ![Exploit](/ready/images/exploit.png)

 ## User

-Leading off of what I previously said I let up a lister on the port depicted in the picture below.
-Once I ran the exploit it created a new project in the database containing a malicious payload.
-Once that went through I successfully generated a reverse shell.
-After some quick enumeration I learned that I was already "user" I grabbed the flag and continued my enumeration.
-I saw a directory called root password, but nothing is ever that easy.
+Building on my earlier steps, I set up a listener on the port depicted in the picture below.
+Executing the exploit resulted in the creation of a new project in the database, housing a malicious payload.
+This successful execution led to the generation of a reverse shell.
+A brief round of enumeration revealed that I already had access as the "user."
+I swiftly retrieved the flag and continued exploring.

+Encountering a directory named "root password," I knew that things are rarely as straightforward as they seem.

 ![User](/ready/images/user.png)